EveOfMaly/mini-crm/notes.md

 Page - Page created by a User
 - Page belongs to a User
 - Page belongs to a App
+- Page has many Ahoy Visits
-- Page has many visitors
+- Page has many Ahoy Events